aarshps/business-expense-tracker/README.md

 2. The `src/lib/mongoClient.ts` file handles connection pooling for optimal performance in serverless environments

 The application will connect to the database specified in your `MONGODB_URI` environment variable in production.

+## Architecture

+The application follows a clean architecture with:
+- Separated type definitions from service implementations to prevent MongoDB imports in client-side code
+- Dedicated API routes for backend operations
+- Type-safe React components for the frontend
+- Comprehensive validation for different transaction types
+- Environment awareness with visible database connection details

+## Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run tests (`npm test`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a pull request